kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

   ```
 - Passing arguments to other npm scripts, we can leverage the `--` separator. e.g. `"pass-flags-to-other-script": "npm run my-script -- --watch"` will pass the `--watch` flag to the `my-script` command.
 - One convention that you may have seen is using a prefix and a colon to group scripts, for example `build:dev` and `build:prod`.
 This can be helpful to create groups of scripts that are easier to identify by their prefixes.
-- [npm-run-all](https://github.com/mysticatea/npm-run-all) is a CLI tool to run multiple npm-scripts in parallel or sequential.
 - [concurrently](https://github.com/open-cli-tools/concurrently) can run multiple commands concurrently.
 Say you have both backend and frontend folder in the project directroy containing a `package.json` file:
   ```json
   {